 The maps present an integration of current knowledge from clinical practice and patient experiences drawn directly from interviews and workshops with patient advisors, primary care physicians and cancer specialists.
+The maps are available directly from CPAC on their online resources directory.

 Two Maps Tell the Story